 Harvesting: Gourds should be left on the vine until the stems die back and turn brown unless there is danger of a hard frost.
 Handle mature gourds with care and place them in a warm place with good air circulation to dry.
 When you shake them and hear their seeds rattle they are completely dry.

 Get 2 packages of miniature gourds and plant them in two long rows.
 You will have so many that you will be able to sell many of them to garden shops.
 Now pick out flower seeds, baby's breath and other grasses that will dry.
-You can make gorgeous floral arrangements.
-Ribbon is lovely around the top of the container.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Is it OK to cut the vines of bird house gourds to allow the gourds to grow larger or will this hurt the plants?
 We have grown them a few times, but seem to have smaller fruits to harvest before frost strikes.
 Thanks.

 what do you mean "cut the vine?"
 Do you mean prune?

 Perhaps if I drilled holes for drainage, put some gravel in the bottom and used very good potting soil in the bucket?
 Then when they started growing, I could place a trellis for the vines to grow on?
 Any ideas would be great!

 I'm with Cheryl (see feedback forum).
 Why not try it?
 Not only will you save space, but by growing them vertically, each gourd will receive more light and the vines will be less susceptible to borers and other pests diseases.

 I once read about a man who planted pumpkins in 5-gallon buckets that he nailed along the roof of his garage.
 As I recall, his intention was to grow a mass of vines that would eventually cover his roof and provide shade for his garage.
 I'm not sure he produced many pumpkins, but he got his shady roof for sure.